Hacker News

 But if to apply for a job you also have to produce "content" to build your brand, I maintain that this is not a good outcome.

-8 hours ago by jimmaswell
+4 years ago by jimmaswell

 Civil engineers don't have to build bridges in their back yards or write blog posts about I beams; their education is presumed sufficient for an entry level job.
 Why can't tech work like this?
 Do students need to form some kind of union and agree not to talk about extracurricular programming to interviewers for their first job?

-8 hours ago by beisner
+4 years ago by beisner

 We understand and can certify how bridges are constructed.
 Someone from the government can come in and check your work reasonably quickly and make sure it’s up to code.
 There’s a “trust” step and a “verify” step.
 And it often takes a lot of time to do iteration.